x SuSE Linux 13.1-RELEASE x

 invalid GIF input.

-invalid so that it is impossible to determine what the pixels
+valid so that it is impossible to determine what the pixels are

 further pixels in the image. giftopnm processes the image from